voxpupuli/agtm/types-and-providers.md

 #Advanced Guide to Modules: Types & Providers

 ##Introduction

-Types and providers are at the heart of Puppet's workflow, as they outline the "how to" and  Puppet does the "what".
-T&Ps over execs/defines because T&Ps are the heart of state-definition rather than trying to force the how to.Types and providers are puppet resources, written in Ruby, that enable you to extend Puppet to manage new kinds of resources on systems.
-They are best used in modules to handle complex logic that would be difficult to model with `exec`, or for functionality that requires a real programming language to accomplish.
+Types and providers are the heart of how Puppet works.
+They allow you to express the "how to do something" through raw commands, outside of the constraints of the Puppet DSL.
+With that information Puppet can then figure out how to transistion from what you have to what you want.
+They are written in Ruby, like Puppet.

+Types and providers are preferred over execs and definitions due the ability to do things difficult within the Puppet DSL.
+It's not possible to read the results of an exec{} and do different things based on that output.
+They are also ideally suited for other forms of complex logic that is difficult to manage within the constraints of the DSL.
+For instance,  a provider that

-For instance,  a provider that connects to a real database to retrieve information, which would be impossible within Puppet’s DSL, is best set up using a type and provider.
+An example of this is a provider that manages local redis instances.
+It would need to make an actual TCP connection to the database to retrieve the current state of the properties you wish to manage with Puppet.
+This would be impossible within the DSL and therefore modelled as a type and provider.

 To highlight these practices, we will expand the basic ssh module we built in the [previous section](link to Classes, Params, and APIs) to add a type and